marcelonyc/igz_bestpractices/README.md

 # igz_bestpractices
-Best practices fro using the Iguazio platform
+Best practices for using the Iguazio platform